ancient-military-history

 Today's military bases still follow some of the same principles: clear boundaries, controlled entry points, internal organization by function, and integrated support facilities (barracks, hospitals, shops).
 The Roman legionary fortress was more than a wall; it was a self-contained military, administrative, and economic center that allowed the empire to project power across three continents.
 Understanding its construction and defensive features is key to understanding how Rome held its empire together for half a millennium.

 For further reading, consider the works of Vegetius, the late Roman military writer, whose Epitoma Rei Militaris summarizes many Roman fortification techniques.
 The British Museum holds detailed models of Roman forts.
-And the English Heritage guide to Roman forts in Britain provides excellent site-specific details.
-Finally, academic studies from the Journal of Roman Military Equipment Studies delve into the archaeology of these structures.
+The English Heritage guide to Roman forts in Britain provides excellent site-specific details.
+For the most recent archaeological insights, the Journal of Roman Military Equipment Studies offers in-depth analysis.
+Finally, the Livius.org article on castra gives a concise overview of fort terminology and plans.